Skip to content

 arrows-spin

-KEY CHARACTERISTICS OF A CIRCULAR ECONOMY INCLUDE:
+KEY CHARACTERISTICS OF A CIRCULAR ECONOMY

 Overall, while a linear economy follows a linear flow of resources from extraction to disposal, a circular economy aims to create a closed-loop system where resources are continually reused and recycled, leading to more sustainable and resilient economic growth.